fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 function, the CPU-side code will block and wait until any and all submitted commands have executed on the GPU and the GPU sends the all-clear signal in return.
 Imagine you are at a horse track.
 You have to give instructions to a jockey on a race horse.
 You stand on the periphery of the big oval race track.
 You tell the jockey to make some adjustment and do a lap.
-The horse first has to accelerate and then once it nears you slow down and you can talk again.
-What would be more efficient was if you could leave notes for the jockey to pick up whenever he was coming around and the horse could just continue at speed.
+The horse first has to accelerate and then once it nears you, it slows down and you can talk again.
+What would be more efficient was, if you could leave notes for the jockey to pick up whenever he was coming around and the horse could just continue at speed.
 In some API's the GPU can just be set in motion and then whenever you have a change to the loop it is running, adjust or change.
-Or you can set work in motion and come back at a later time, whether the work might be done.
+Or you can set work in motion and come back at a later time, checking whether the work might be done.

 ### Transfer
 When transferring memory, you should have the following model in mind, nothing gets transferred without a staging